 Peter has also had extensive involvement with community based sporting clubs (Australian rules and tennis) both as a player and as a committee member.

-Commander Darryl Gaunt joined the Western Australia Police Force in 1982 as a Cadet.
-Promoted to Superintendent in 2010 he was appointed to the South East Metropolitan District and later the Goldfields-Esperance District.
+Assistant Commissioner Darryl Gaunt joined the Western Australia Police Force in 1982 as a Cadet.
+Promoted to Superintendent in 2010, he was appointed to the South East Metropolitan District and later the Goldfields-Esperance District.

-Mr Gaunt has served extensively throughout Western Australia including the Goldfields, Pilbara and Mid-West Gascoyne regions.
-Between 2005 - 2010 Mr Gaunt led the establishment of Multi-Functional Police Facilities and services into remote Aboriginal communities as part of the response to the Inquiry into the Response by Government Agencies to Complaints of Family Violence and Child abuse in Aboriginal Communities (Gordon Inquiry).
+Darryl has served extensively throughout Western Australia, including the Goldfields, Pilbara and Mid West Gascoyne regions.
+From 2005 to 2010 he led the establishment of Multi-Functional Police Facilities and services into remote Aboriginal communities, as part of the response to the Inquiry into the Response by Government Agencies to Complaints of Family Violence and Child abuse in Aboriginal Communities (Gordon Inquiry).

 In 2013 he was awarded the Australian Police Medal in the Queen’s Birthday Honours List and in 2014 commanded the WA Police contingent of over 200 officers deployed to the G20 Summit in Brisbane.

-During the Covid-19 pandemic he held numerous positions within the police operations team including Police Commander coordinating the police response to the emergency.
+During COVID-19, Darryl held numerous positions within the WA Police operations team, including Police Commander, coordinating the Police response to the pandemic.

 He is currently performing the role of Assistant Commissioner for Regional Western Australia.

-We are excited to welcome our new board member Ron Alexander, former Director General of the Department of Sport and Recreation and inaugural Coach of the West Coast Eagles.
+Ron Alexander was the former Director General of the Department of Sport and Recreation and inaugural Coach of the West Coast Eagles.